Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

 We can interpret the above condition for a conserved $U(1)_\psi\times U(1)_\phi$ symmetry by writing down the time derivative of these phases in terms of the fermionic and bosonic components' chemical potentials\footnote{Such a derivation is analogous to Feynman's explanation of Josephson tunneling in a superconducting junction \cite{Feynman}.}:

 \\ We can easily see that the condition for a conserved global symmetry is that the bosonic and fermionic components are in thermal equilibrium with each other--i.e., $\theta_\psi=\theta_\phi\rightarrow \mu_\psi=\mu_\phi$.
 We have seen that in the statistical model (and, as we will soon see, in the microscopic model as well) that the emergent bosonic degrees of freedom are strictly temperature-dependent, and as such a thermal equilibrium between the fermionic and bosonic fractions in our system can be realized if we simply hold temperature constant.
 If such a condition is met, then we preserve a global $U(1)$ symmetry, and thus we retain a well-defined particle number and a well-defined Fermi surface.
-This is in sharp contrast to the traditional s-wave or p-wave Cooper pairing mechanism, in which the $U(1)$ symmetry of the free particle system is spontaneously broken down to $\mathbb{Z}_2$ in the mean-field expansion; i.e., $\theta_\psi\in \{0,\,\pi\}$, thus leading to a Hamiltonian which does not conserve particle number. }
+This is in sharp contrast to the traditional s-wave or p-wave Cooper pairing mechanism, in which the $U(1)$ symmetry of the free particle system is spontaneously broken down to $\mathbb{Z}_2$ in the mean-field expansion; i.e., $\theta_\psi\in \{0,\,\pi\}$, which leads to a Hamiltonian which does not conserve particle number. }

-Taking this mean field expansion, the fourth term in the Majorana Hamiltonian $\widetilde{H}$ defined above corresponds to a modified p-wave superconducting term.
+Taking the above mean field expansion, the fourth term in the modified Kitaev Hamiltonian $\widetilde{H}$ defined above corresponds to a modified p-wave superconducting term.
 In such a system, the creation of a p-wave pair of fermions is directly dependent on the relative concentration of bosons on the adjacent sites; i.e., adjacent fermions will pair only if there is an imbalance of bosons on these sites.
-Taking $V=t$, we can now write down the free Majorana Hamiltonian in the mean field approximation: \begin{widetext}
+Taking $V=t$, we can write down the Majorana-Schwinger Hamiltonian in the mean field approximation:

-\end{widetext} Note that this is nearly identical to the original Kitaev spin chain, except now we have additional terms corresponding to fermionic/bosonic exchange (in the hopping term) and a bosonic component in the superconducting term.
-Taking $\Delta =-t$, we are able to map our mean-field Hamiltonian to that of a free Majorana model defined by the operators previously introduced:
+Note that this is nearly identical to the original Kitaev spin chain, except now we have additional terms corresponding to fermionic/bosonic exchange (in the hopping term) and a bosonic component in the superconducting term.
+Taking $\Delta =-t$, we are able to map our mean-field Hamiltonian to that of a free Majorana-Schwinger model defined by the operators previously introduced:

 Here, we take $\mu=0$ for simplicity.